 [AUTHOR’S NOTE: Edited 2021-10-23 to reflect changes in reality]

-https://github.com/danielfdickinson/hugoMinimalTestTheme had the theme (a newer, better, version is in https://github.com/danielfdickinson/hugo-minimal-test) and I had also created a demo website for the theme https://hugo-minimal-test-theme-demo.wildtechgarden.ca/.
-The new demo website for the minimal test is less beautified, but I also have a new Demo Site Theme which does has the ‘silly little style’ that made it look more pleasant.
+The new demo website for the minimal test is less beautified, but I also have [a new Demo Site Theme]( which has the ‘silly little style’ that made it look more pleasant.

-Another interesting tool that was suggested to me, and which I have built into the theme (as well as making it available as a module for others who wish to use it) is a set of Hugo Debug Tables which one can view on the demo website above.
-The debug tables provide a comprehensive set if information about the variables that are in play when using the Hugo site generator, on each and every page.
+Another interesting tool that was suggested to me, and which I have built into the theme (as well as making it available as a module for others who wish to use it) is a set of Hugo Debug Tables which one can view on the debug tables demo website.
+The debug tables provide a comprehensive set of information about the variables that are in play when using the Hugo site generator, on each and every page.

 My next step is to build the HTML layouts (without CSS) for a full-featured but hopefully well designed and easy to use.
 After that I hope to be able experiment with a variety of CSS styles that turn the site into magic.